Automattic/jetpack/readme.txt

 **Improved compatibility**

-* Comments: Updated our filtering behavior for Jetpack comments so other plugins appending html to the comments section are able to do it and not filtered out by Jetpack.
+* Comments: Updated our filtering behavior for Jetpack comments so other plugins appending html to the comments section are able to do it instead of being filtered out by Jetpack.
 * Widgets: We updated Goodreads URLs to support https schema.
 * Masterbar: We now hide the Masterbar settings card in Jetpack’s Admin Page for sites that are set to always show the Masterbar.